lavender-aa/the-calculator-game/README.md

 # Installation

-## Dependencies
-To build this project, you'll need:
-- Python3
-- Pip (for Pyinstaller)

-## Process
+## Windows
 - Clone this repository.
-- Run an install script (`install.sh` for Unix, `install.ps1` for Windows).
-That's it!
-The game's executable will be installed to the root of this repository, but you can move anywhere you'd like.
+- Find the game executable in the `builds/` directory.

+## Unix
+- Clone this repository.
+- Run `install.sh` to create an executable inside the `builds/` directory.

 # Uninstallation
-To uninstall, delete this repository (and the executable, if you've moved it somewhere else).
+To uninstall, delete this repository.